akhilanto/Digit-Recognizer/README.md

 where x is an integer between 0 and 783, inclusive.

 Predictive Models:
-The 5 models which we are using for this project for the prediction of hand written Digit recognition are
+The 5 models used for this project for the prediction of hand written Digit recognition are
 •	KNN
 •	SVM
 •	Random Forest